TerrenceH23/osticket-prereqs/README.md

 Download HediSQL and now that it's downloaded we're going to create a database.
 Create a new session and the user name is "root" and make a password.
 Connect the session then make a database called "os ticket".

 Finish up setting osTicket now that we have a database.
-Inside osTicket set up put in "osTicket" which we created from Hedi, use the user name "root" and then enter in whatever password you used.
-Select continue and now you've succesfully made OSTicket!
+Inside osTicket set up put in "osTicket" which we created from Hedi, use the user name "root" and then enter in whatever password you used, select continue.

-Congrats!!!
+<h2>You've successfully made osTicket.
+Congrats!</h2>